ResourceDataInc/commuter_challenge/README.md

 * Add heroku login credentials: `heroku keys:add`

 ### Dev Process
-Use small feature branches for development.
-When a feature is complete and ready to be merged, initiate a Pull Request on GitHub to merge your `feature_branch` *into* the `master` branch.
+* Use small feature branches for development.
+* When a feature is complete and ready to be merged, initiate a Pull Request on GitHub to merge your `feature_branch` *into* the `master` branch.
 Other team members will then review your changes.
-Once everyone agrees the feature is good to go, go ahead and merge your branch in.
+* Once everyone agrees the feature is good to go, merge your branch.
+* Push to heroku for testing:
+  * `git pull heroku master`
+  * `git push heroku master`
+  * `heroku run rake db:migrate`

 ### Secrets
 I started to set this up from scratch and got bored so used [this](http://railsapps.github.com/tutorial-rails-bootstrap-devise-cancan.html) as a base.